Open-JCOD/jcod-react-parser/README.md

 ### Prerequisites

 JCOD (JSON as Component Object Description) is an object syntax.
 It is a JSON subtree for the description of components.
+See more details on [JCOD.org](https://www.jcod.org/)

-(For more information you will soon be able to read an article about it on Medium.)
+(Also, for more information you will soon be able to read an article about it on Medium.)

 Below, you can view [a sample of JCOD](#sample-of-jcod) structure.